emberjs/rfcs/text/0000-add-custom-transform.md

 });
 ```

-As seen above, an addon author could provide the list of transformations to run and `ember-cli` would run them in the order of when the transformations were registered.
+As seen above, an addon author could provide the list of transformations to run and Ember CLI would run them in the order of when the transformations were registered.
 Internally, for every transform we will maintain an array of file paths that need to run this transform.
-When the transformations need to run, we will read the registeration order, run the transformation on those files.
+When the transformations need to run, we will read the registration order, run the transformation on those files.
 The output of the transformation will then be merged back and then the next transformation would run.
 This will ensure that more than one transformation can be correctly applied to a module.

+## Same name conflict

+Allowing addons to define custom transform could lead to naming conflicts where more than two addons may provide transform functions with the same name but slightly or totally different functionality.
+Therefore, if more than one addon provides a same name for a transform by default the last addon in the order that registered its transform will win.
+In addition, we will also warn the users of the name conflicts and which addon's registered transformation is going to run.

 # How We Teach This

-The registeration of transform is an advanced API of `ember-cli` that very few addons would use.
+The registeration of transform is an advanced API of Ember CLI that very few addons would use.
 We will be updating the guides [here](https://ember-cli.com/user-guide/#standard-anonymous-amd-asset).

 # Drawbacks